Who am I talking to?

 It’s important to Lifeline that you always get support from a real, trained crisis supporter and that’s why there can be a wait.

-When we send automated messages it will be from the 'Lifeline bot' and when the crisis supporter joins they will join as 'Lifeline crisis supporter'.
+For text and chat services, when we send automated messages it will be from the 'Lifeline bot' and when the crisis supporter joins they will join as 'Lifeline crisis supporter'.
 When this happens, they'll introduce themselves, and their chat profile icon will change.
 Using Lifeline's crisis support services, you'll always know who you're speaking to.
+For our voice services, when you are connected you will hear the crisis supporter say ‘Hello this is Lifeline.
+May we help you?’

 When you are connected with the next available crisis supporter, we'll also let you know.